What is a Lease?

 - Rent Review

-The Landlord and Tenant will require a Surveyor to negotiate and agree the Market Rent under the Lease and advise and if appropriate, agree the level of NHS England rental reimbursement.
+The Landlord and Tenant will require a Surveyor to negotiate and agree to the Market Rent under the Lease and advise and if appropriate, agree to the level of NHS England rental reimbursement.

 - GP Lease Consultancy

 We will provide tailored professional advice based upon your requirements.
 Such as reviewing the suitability of your existing lease and providing an expert witness report.

 - NHS Approvals

 Most lease work involves discussions with the NHS (and/or their representative) and any lease whether new or varied requires NHS approval that the lease affords them value for money and is consistent with their plans for ongoing continuity of care.

 GP Surveyors are leading experts in providing lease advice to the primary care sector, supporting surgeries throughout the UK.
-With over 18 years of experience we have a proven track record and understand the intricacies of leases on property occupied by GP’s.
+With over 19 years of experience, we have a proven track record and understand the intricacies of leases on property occupied by GP’s.